Anthropology - Bachelor of Arts

 Circumpolar Peoples

-This course provides a comprehensive introduction to the Inuit culture of Canada and other cultures of the circumpolar region.
+This course provides a comprehensive introduction to the Inuit culture of Canada and other cultures of the circumpolar region (Scandinavia, Siberia, etc.).
 The course includes an introduction to anthropological perspectives, research methods and cross cultural analyses as well as to the geographical and cultural boundaries that exist in the north.
 Various topics are covered including the impacts of climate change, re-settlement, economic growth, and health issues.

 ANTH 250

-This course introduces Canadian Indigenous Peoples from an anthropological perspective.
-The course surveys the study of Canadian indigenous cultures through the use of selective ethnographies.
-Topics covered may include oral traditions, culture areas, politics, economics, family, kinship, religion, and conflict between cultures.
+This course provides an introduction to Indigenous Peoples in Canada from an anthropological perspective.
+Topics covered may include oral traditions, culture areas, politics, economics, family, kinship, religion, and conflict between cultural groups.

 ANTH 305